dfallow/Foliohub-back/README.md

 DB_NAME=<mariadb-database-name>
 JWT_SECRET=secret
 ```
-To create the required tagles execute the SQL script found in `setup.sql` which will create the database foliodb\
+To create the required tagles execute the SQL script found in `foliodb.sql` which will create the database foliodb\

 To start the server:
 ```